BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/userstories.rst

 ---------------------------------
         *As a materials scientist, I want to be able to automate and manage complex workflows so I can keep track of all associated data.*

-In cases where screening or parameter sweeps are required, involving thousands of simulations, running these one by one is not feasible.
+In cases where screening or parameter sweeps are required, involving thousands of simulations, running these manually one by one is not feasible.
+In addition, these workflows are often complex, i.e. the output of one process is the input to a subsequent one - potentially with many levels of dependencies.

-Moreover, besides the automation of running the calculations their inputs and outputs need to be stored.
+Moreover, besides the automation of running the calculations, the inputs and outputs need to be managed.
-Not only the data and calculations should be stored to achieve reproducibility, but also the causal relationships between them, i.e. the full provenance.
+Not only the data and calculations should be stored to achieve reproducibility, but also the causal relationships between them, i.e. the full data provenance.

-Given the large amount of data (inputs/outputs) manually keeping track of the full provenance becomes infeasible.
+Given the large amount of data (inputs/outputs), manually keeping track of the full provenance becomes infeasible.
-Therefore, the workflow tool must automatically track and record inputs, outputs and metadata of all processes in a database.
+Therefore, the workflow tool must automatically track and record inputs, outputs and metadata of all processes in a database and allow to easily search for the relavant (meta-)data.
 Furthermore, fast queries of the database and automatic generation of the provenance graph are required features of the workflow tool.
 Due to the large computational effort the seamless integration of HPC systems is as well vital for this use case.